The FA Cup reaches the second round, with all ties now being settled on the night following the removal of replays.

 FA Cup replays might be an unwanted additional game for bigger clubs with busy schedules, but that’s ultimately part and parcel of the competition.

-In recent years we’ve seen replays condensed to third and fourth round matches of the FA Cup, however, it’s anticipated that replays may well be scrapped altogether, with the FA wanting to prioritise a winter break in the midst of an extended Champions League schedule.
+In recent years we’ve seen replays condensed to third and fourth round matches of the FA Cup, with replays now going from the first round onwards, with the FA wanting to prioritise a winter break in the midst of an extended Champions League schedule.

 That doesn’t sit well if you’re associated to a club that’s lower down the football pyramid.
 Manchester City’s fixture build up is of little to no consequence for the likes of Forest Green Rovers.